Wells Fargo Whistleblowers – Everything You Need to Know

 If Congress won’t break up the bank just yet, the next best strategy is empowering rank and file employees to fix things.
 And Congress did just that by passage of the Financial Institutions Reform, Recovery and Enforcement Act.
 FIRREA for short.

 That law empowers Wells Fargo whistleblowers to report misconduct by the bank and receive rewards of up to $1.6 million.
 If we can build an SEC whistleblower case, there is no limit on the size of the reward.
+[The False Claims Act also has uncapped awards in residential mortgage fraud cases, however, the current leadership at HUD has not been actively using the Act or paying whistleblowers.]

 Why file for an award?